 “Like someone brained him from behind.”

 Birdie sipped on her scotch, savoring it, maybe hoping it would burn something out.
 Before, Big John and Roberta would never have been friends.
 She was almost thirty years younger.
-She’d graduated high school and disappeared from town, only coming back to rent a room over the mini-mart on Main Street a few months before The Blues swept through.
+She’d graduated high school and disappeared from town, only coming back a few months before The Blues swept through.
 No idea what she had been doing.
 If anyone had asked Robert or Carley Wicky they would make a face and talk about their son instead.
 He’d be lying if he said he wasn’t disappointed to find the only other person alive in Broken Hearts had been Roberta Wicky.
 Now, he couldn’t think of a single other person in the Biddies he trusted more.

 “We’re going to run out of room around here, eventually, you know,” he said.